Help & Support

 Password Reset (Self-Hosted)

-The self-hosted version does not send emails, so the "Forgot Password" link will not work unless you configure an SMTP server.
-If you're locked out:
+The self-hosted version does not send email, so the "Forgot Password" link can't email you a reset link.
+If you're locked out, use the built-in management tool:

 Uninstalling